 Every August since 1899, the Tontitown Grape Festival, sponsored by St. Joseph's Church, has been the scene of fun for folks of all ages.
 One of the biggest festivals in Northwest Arkansas, the Grape Festival draws people from all over the United States and beyond.

 Welcome to the 2nd Annual City of Tontitown Bocce Tournament!
 The tournament is scheduled for Saturday September 16th starting at 9:00 am.

 Please download the attached registration form below, and complete the information for your 2-person team.
 The registration fee is $25.00 per team.
-The winners will receive a trophy and a check for $600.00 and 2nd Place will receive a trophy and a check for $300!
+First Place will receive a trophy and a check for $600.00 and 2nd Place will receive a trophy and a check for $300!

 The City of Tontitown is starting a Farmers Market at the Harry Sbanotto Park in Tontitown!
 Beginning April 20th, vendors can come and sell their locally grown produce/products every Thursday from 7:00 am until 1:00 pm.
 The city will charge NO FEES for this first year!
 All produce grown or products manufactured must be sourced from Washington, Benton or Madison counties to keep it “local”.

 Bring your classic, modern or unique vehicle and enter to win a trophy in one of 5 categories: Mayor’s Choice, Police Choice, Firefighter’s Choice, Kids Choice and People’s Choice.
 There is no entry fee.
 Door prizes from local merchants too!